quicwg/base-drafts/draft-ietf-quic-recovery.md

 time.
 A PTO enables a connection to recover from loss of tail packets or acks.
-The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}} and F-RTO algorithms for TCP {{?RFC5682}}, and the computation is based on TCP's retransmission timeout period {{?RFC6298}}.
+The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}} and F-RTO algorithms for TCP {{?RFC5682}}, and the timeout computation is based on TCP's retransmission timeout period {{?RFC6298}}.

 #### Computing PTO